adhocmaster/gym-minigrid/docs/source/user-guide.md

 ### Action Space
 Remains the same as PedestrianEnv, with the exception of VehicleAction.KEEP.

+PedGrid utilizes **_Action_** objects with properties _agent_ with the agent reference and _action_ as an enum.
+Three enum classes define dynamic agent movement in MultiLaneRoadEnv.
+* LaneAction
+    * .KEEP: agent keeps the current lane
+    * .LEFT: agent shifts a tile to the left
+    * .RIGHT: agent shifts a tile to the right
+* ForwardAction
+    * .KEEP: pedestrian agent moves forward by agent.speed tiles
+* VehicleAction
+    * .KEEP: vehicle agent moves forward by agent.speed tiles

 **Note:** When a pedestrian agent exceeds the end of the environment during a forward action, they automatically turn around in the opposite direction.
 Vehicle agents will terminate the simulation when they exceed the end of the environment.